Protect Your Future With Confidence

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is what guarantees that your health care records are private unless you indicate otherwise.
 You will need to include an authorization of release in your health care directive.
 When you do this, it allows your medical information and status to be released to those you designate.
 This will allow your health care proxy to have access to your records and current physical status after an event.
 Your financial power of attorney (POA) will also need to be able to act on your behalf after an incapacitating medical event.
 The HIPAA authorization release will be needed for your POA to become activated.
 Some older estate plans do not include this vital document.

 Hatley Law Group APC was founded so that California clients who needed estate planning help could get focused, top-notch advice and counsel.
 Since 1996, Rod Hatley has provided clients with personal service and the answers they need to make decisions that reflect their values.
-Book a Call to find out more.
+Book a call to find out more.
 You can send Rod an email to the firm.
 Based in San Diego, Rod meets with clients all over California.